andrewtyl/express-boilerplate/README.md

 # Express Boilerplate [![Build Status](https://travis-ci.org/andrewtyl/express-boilerplate.svg?branch=master)](https://travis-ci.org/andrewtyl/express-boilerplate)
 ## Boilerplate

-This is a boilerplate template for a new Express.js project.
+This is a boilerplate template for a new Express.js project using HTTP.
 Additional details below.

+If you are looking for an Express Boilerplate that uses HTTPS, and not HTTP, [click here](https://github.com/andrewtyl/express--https-boilerplate).

 ## Set up